-Arriving in Galway city on Friday evening, head straight out to explore the area that is soon to be the European Capital of Culture (in 2020).
-Take an evening stroll along the Salthill Promenade that flanks the northern shore of Galway Bay, stopping at the iconic Blackrock diving tower to breathe in some fresh Atlantic air.
-When you’ve worked up a hunger, make your way back to the trademark narrow streets of the city centre and amble to Anair – a Michelin-starred, terroir-based restaurant in the West End of the city – for dinner.
-(If you’d rather a more low-key meal, try The Dough Bros for some delicious wood-fired pizza.)
+After checking into one of Galway’s best budget hotels, head straight out to explore the European Capital of Culture 2020.
+Take an evening stroll along the Salthill Promenade that flanks the northern shore of Galway Bay, stopping at the famous Blackrock diving tower to breathe in some fresh Atlantic air.
+After working up an appetite, make your way back to the trademark narrow streets of the city centre and amble to Aniar – a Michelin-star, terroir-based restaurant in the West End of the city – for dinner.
+(If you’d like a more relaxed meal, try the Dough Bros for some delicious wood-fired pizza.)

-Drive to the port at Rossaveel* and catch the 10.30am Aran Island Ferry (pre-booking advised) to Inis Mór, the largest of Galway Bay’s Aran Islands.
-Rent a bike and spend the day absorbing the island’s stunning scenery and remoteness – the limestone pavements of the Glaciokarst landscape; the arctic, alpine and Mediterranean plant life; the much-loved seal colony; the prehistoric Dún Aonghasa hill fort, standing at the edge of one of the island’s dramatic cliff faces; and Clochan na Carraige, a well-preserved ancient island dwelling.
-Finish the day off with a visit to Joe Watty’s, a traditional Irish pub with an open fire.
+Drive or take a day tour to the port at Rossaveel (a one-hour drive) and catch the 10.30am ferry (booking advised) to Inis Mór, the largest of Galway Bay’s Aran Islands.
+Rent a bike and spend the day absorbing the island’s stunning scenery and remoteness.
+Explore the limestone pavements of the glaciokarst landscape; the arctic, alpine and Mediterranean plant life; the much-loved seal colony; the prehistoric Dún Aonghasa hill fort, standing at the edge of one of the island’s dramatic cliff faces; and Clochan na Carraige, a well-preserved ancient island dwelling.
+Finish the day off with a visit to Joe Watty’s Bar and Restaurant, a traditional Irish pub with an open fire.

-Back on the mainland, eat dinner in Ard Bia at Nimmos – an ultra-hip eatery in the city’s Spanish Arch area with fantastic food to boot – and then head to the Róisín Dubh, a local favourite bar and club that is also one of Ireland’s best live music venues.
+Back on the mainland, eat dinner at Ard Bia at Nimmos – an ultra-hip eatery in the city’s Spanish Arch area with fantastic seasonal gourmet fare.
+The menu is fresh and “world-inspired”, drawing influence from the Mediterranean to New Zealand.
+Afterwards, head to the Róisín Dubh – a local favourite bar and club that is also one of Ireland’s best live-music venues.